-Omega-3 fatty acids are essential for our cell membranes.
-Taking an Omega-3 fatty acid supplement has already been proven to lower the level of triglycerides in your body which may reduce cardiovascular risks and events such as heart attacks and stroke.
+Omega-3 Fatty Acids are essential for our cell membranes.
+Taking an Omega-3 Fatty Acids supplement has already been proven to lower the level of triglycerides in your body which may reduce cardiovascular risks and events such as heart attacks and stroke.
 It is also found that taking Omega-3 especially DHA during pregnancy may help with the early development of your child.

-The recommended daily dietary intake of Omega-3 fatty acids (as ALA) for adults is 1.6 g in men and 1.1 g in non-pregnant women.
+The recommended daily dietary intake of Omega-3 Fatty Acids (as ALA) for adults is 1.6 g in men and 1.1 g in non-pregnant women.
 If you are pregnant, the recommended daily dietary intake (as ALA) would be at least 1.4 g.
-You can take an Omega 3 fatty acid supplement if you have a deficiency of if you cannot obtain a sufficient amount of it from diet.
-Symptoms of Omega-3 fatty acids deficiency include rough and inflammed skin.
+You can take an Omega 3 fatty acid supplement if you have a deficiency or if you cannot obtain a sufficient amount from your diet.
+Symptoms of Omega-3 Fatty Acids deficiency include rough and inflamed skin.

 The side effects of taking Omega-3 supplements are diarrhoea, nausea, fishy belches, and rarely bleeding.
 Advise your doctor or pharmacist before taking Omega-3 if you are currently taking other antiplatelet drugs (e.g. Aspirin) or anticoagulants (e.g. Warfarin) as Omega-3 fatty acids may cause bleeding.

-For detailed information about the use of Omega-3 fatty acids in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.
+For detailed information about the use of Omega-3 Fatty Acids (Supplement) in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.

 Disclaimer: our goal is to provide you with the most relevant drug information and common dosage for Hong Kong.
 This information does not constitute medical advice.
 For specific treatment recommendations and advice, always discuss with your doctor or pharmacist, and follow the instructions included with your specific medicine.